Sales Automation – How to Automate Your Sales Process

 If you’ve ever lost a deal because you forgot to send a follow-up email, or you feel like there’s barely any time left for sales after trying to schedule meetings or logging information in your CRM, then sales automation is for you.

-In fact, the average salesperson only spends 34% of their time selling.
+In fact, the average sales rep only spends 34% of their time selling.
 The rest of their time is spent on administrative tasks, such as:

-By automating the small tasks involved in your sales process, your sales reps will have more time to sell and reach their sales goals.
+By automating the small tasks involved in your sales processes, your sales reps will have more time to sell and reach their sales goals.

 Sales reps aren’t the only ones being held back by administrative tasks.
-Sales managers also find themselves using their time to complete tasks that could be automated, such as assigning leads to their reps.
+Sales managers also find themselves using their time to complete repetitive tasks that could be automated, especially time consuming sales tasks such as assigning leads to their reps.

 In this article, we’ll go over what sales automation really is.
 After that, we’ll go over 10 ways you can automate your own sales process to maximize its efficiency.